progit/progit/it/01-introduction/01-chapter1.markdown

 ### Installing on Linux ###

 If you want to install Git on Linux via a binary installer, you can generally do so through the basic package-management tool that comes with your distribution.
-If youíre on Fedora, you can use yum:
+If you‚Äôre on Fedora, you can use yum:

 	$ yum install git-core

-Or if youíre on a Debian-based distribution like Ubuntu, try apt-get:
+Or if you‚Äôre on a Debian-based distribution like Ubuntu, try apt-get:

 	$ apt-get install git-core